ashwahegde/password-manager/README.md

 ## Goal of the solution

 - Encrypt individual passwords individually.
+- Encryption and decryption keys are generated at runtime.
 - sha256 of master password (passphrase) is used to encrypt all passwords.
 - enforce maximum security in python script.